hari-vickey/mdbook-themes/README.md

     > *__**Pro:**__ `mdbook serve --open` can be used to build and track changes automatically.
 Saves one commnad to type :P .*

+mdBook.zip is attached to get the base files for building.
+Extract it to the root folder for building.

 ## Create/Modify Theme

 - To change the header, modify the `header.hbs` file